A Bregman Proximal Perspective on Classical and Quantum Blahut-Arimoto Algorithms: Applications

 where $\norm{\wc}_\infty$ represents the maximum absolute value of the elements of the vector or matrix.
 This heuristic is based on the form~\eqref{eqn:pdhg-gap}, combined with normalizing terms which measure the divergences relative to the magnitudes of the primal and dual variables.

-We compare the computation times and absolute tolerances of PDHG to off-the-shelf convex solvers, including YALMIP~\cite{lofberg2004yalmip} with the ECOS~\cite{domahidi2013ecos} solver for classical problems, and CVXQUAD~\cite{fawzi2019semidefinite} with the SDPT3~\cite{toh1999sdpt3} solver for quantum problems.
-Reported computation times for the off-the-shelf solvers include both the modelling time by YALMIP or CVX as well as the solver time of ECOS or SDPT3.
-Reported tolerances are computed either using information from the off-the-shelf solver, or by running PDHG for a sufficiently high number of iterations if the off-the-shelf solver fails to solve or cannot solve to high accuracy.
+We compare the computation times and absolute tolerances of PDHG against MOSEK~\cite{mosek}, which is a state-of-the-art, off-the-shelf commercial solver which implements an interior-point algorithm.
+To parse our problems into a form solvable by MOSEK, we use the standard modelling software, CVX~\cite{cvx,gb08}.
+For quantum problems, CVX uses CVXQUAD~\cite{fawzi2019semidefinite} to approximate matrix logarithms using linear matrix inequalities, which can then be solved as a semidefininte program.
+We report the total time taken for CVX to model the problem as well as the solve time of MOSEK.
+Reported optimality gaps are computed either using information from MOSEK, or by running PDHG for a sufficiently high number of iterations if MOSEK fails to solve.

+We make a few remarks about how one should interpret the results we present in the following subsections.
 As PDHG is a first-order method, we are primarily interested in how well we can quickly obtain low- to medium-accuracy solutions for large-scale problems.
-Therefore, we present results for a range of problem dimensions, and choose a stopping criteria~\eqref{eqn:stop-tol} which achieves a suitable tradeoff between accuracy and computation time.
-We note that when comparing the computation times between PDHG and the generalized solvers, that ECOS and SDPT3 are both second-order interior point methods which are known to rapidly converge to high accuracy solutions when sufficiently close to the optimum.
-Therefore, these methods take roughly the same amount of time to reach medium-accuracy solutions as they do to reach the high-accuracy solutions we report in the results.
+Therefore, we present results for a range of problem dimensions, and choose a stopping criterion~\eqref{eqn:stop-tol} which achieves a suitable tradeoff between accuracy and computation time.
+We note that when comparing the computation times between PDHG and MOSEK, that MOSEK implements a second-order method which is known to rapidly converge to high accuracy solutions when sufficiently close to the optimum.
+Therefore, MOSEK takes roughly the same amount of time to reach medium-accuracy solutions as they do to reach the high-accuracy solutions we report in the results.
+We also note that we often report that MOSEK fails to solve medium- to large-scale problems due to insufficient computational memory.
+This is also due to MOSEK using a second-order method, which inherently needs to compute and store much larger matrices compared to first-order methods.
+Additionally, the semidefinite approximations used by CVXQUAD can have matrix dimensions much larger than the dimensions of the matrix logarithms they approximate.
+We also remark in advance that some oscillations seen in the convergence plots in Figures~\cref{fig:channel-capacities,fig:rate-distortions,fig:ree} arise from the backtracking procedure in Algorithm~\ref{alg:pdhg-backtrack} slowly increasing the step sizes due to our choice of $\bar{\theta}>1$, until the algorithm detects that it is close to becoming unstable and performs a backtracking step to stabilize the step sizes.
+Other oscillations are due to the plots showing the absolute optimality gap, and the fact that PDHG does not monotonically converge to the optimal value.

-Throughout this section, random probability distributions and classical channels were sampled using a a uniform distribution, then normalizing as required.
-Unless otherwise stated, random density matrices and quantum channels were generated using the MATLAB package QETLAB~\cite{qetlab}.